telefonicaid/iotagent-node-lib/scripts/legacy_expression_tool.md

 ### `objects_replaced.json`

-This file contains a list of objects where the legacy expressions have been replaced with all the information associated.
+This file contains a list of documents where the legacy expressions are going to be replaced with all the information associated.
 This file is useful to preview the changes expected to be done in the database before applying them.

 ### `objects_backup.json`